Plasterboard Recycling & Disposal

 What does the legislation say about plasterboard disposal?

-Plasterboard disposal for Domestic Householders
+Plasterboard Disposal for Domestic Householders

-For individuals the legislation means you’re required to separate and segregate plasterboard from other waste before heading to your local tip.
+For individuals, the legislation means you’re required to separate and segregate plasterboard from other waste before heading to your local tip.
 Alternatively, use a licensed waste carrier like HIPPO (carry on reading to learn how HIPPOBAGs are the perfect solution for recycling plasterboard).

 Most local household waste recycling centres (HWRCs) offer plasterboard disposal and recycling but may have restrictions and possibly even charges in place.
 Check out our useful Tip Charge Checker to see if charges apply in your area.